Not a Member?

 In clinical trials with other LNG-releasing IUSs with an LNG release rate similar to LILETTA, approximately 45-75% of menstrual cycles were ovulatory.

-In the phase 3 clinical trial, systemic plasma LNG concentrations were assessed in a subset of subjects through Month 30 and in all subjects in the trial at Month 36 and after.
-Plasma LNG concentrations following insertion of LILETTA are shown in Table 4.
+In the phase 3 clinical trial, systemic plasma LNG concentrations were assessed in a subset of participants through Month 30 and in all participants in the trial at Month 36 and after.
+Plasma LNG concentrations following insertion of LILETTA are shown in Table 5.

 The apparent volume of distribution of LNG at steady-state following oral administration is reported to be approximately 1.8 L/kg.
 It is about 98.9% protein-bound, principally to sex hormone binding globulin (SHBG) and, to a lesser extent, serum albumin.